maxcrees/tbl.typ/README.typ

   not currently supported.

 = Version history
+- *Unreleased:* last updated Wednesday 20 December 2023
+  - _Breaking changes_
+    - The `"content"` value for the #link-label(`mode`) region option, an alias for the value of `"markup"` deprecated since version 0.0.4, has been removed.
+    - The `macros` alias for the #link-label(`scope`) region option, deprecated since version 0.0.4, has been removed.
+  - _Improvements_
+    - The dependency on `tablex` has been updated to 0.0.7.
 - *Version 0.0.4:* Saturday 19 August 2023
   - _Breaking changes_
     - The `"content"` value for the #link-label(`mode`) region option